-“I only write in my journal.
-Does that count as writing for WWf(a)C?”
+“I only write in my journal and sometimes not even very often.
+Is that enough for 'writing' for WWf(a)C?”
 YES!
 An unqualified affirmation and invitation to all journal-writers, list-poets, creative grocery-list writers and margin-jotters.
 William Stafford once said, “Writers are not those with special skills, but simply those who trust what occurs to them.”
-Or as Founder Mary Pierce Brosmer once asked an uncertain woman-writing, “Do you have something to say?
+Or as founder Mary Pierce Brosmer once asked an uncertain woman-writing, “Do you have something to say?
 Then you’re a writer!”
 Each of us has something to say, though we often need to “catch” the courage of a sister who has begun to speak her mind, in her voice, for the first time.
+Many of us prioritize circle in our life precisely so we will write every week.

 I’m not sure what I would even write.
 What kind of writing is expected?
 WWf(a)C’s mission is to bring women to words, bringing their experience and wisdom to light for their own sake and for the good of the world.
 You need not know what kind of writing you will do.
 Sometimes it’s even better to be surprised by what comes.
 Each class offers a “fastwrite” period of time when the circle engages the practice of writing together.
 Participants are invited and usually expected to bring a piece of writing of some kind to small group, but women also come without any prepared writing and simply share what arrives during the “fastwrite.”